arthi2900/app1/docs/prd.md

 #### 5.2.5 Student Class-Section Mapping
 - Principal can assign students to specific class and section
 - Note: Student accounts are already created via Sign-Up process, only class-section assignment is done here
+- Mapping interface:
-- Mapping interface:\n  - Student selection (dropdown or search from existing students in the school)
+  - Student selection (dropdown or search from existing students in the school)
   - Class selection (dropdown)\n  - Section selection (dropdown, filtered by selected class)
   - Academic Year\n- Bulk assignment option for multiple students
 - View current class-section assignments with edit and reassign options